tabad/fusioninventory-agent-windows-installer/Readme.txt

    Let's look at an example for FusionInventory-Agent.

    In https://github.com/fusinv/fusioninventory-agent/tags you can see all stable releases of FusionInventory-Agent.
-In that, below '2.2.6.zip - 2.2.6 re- lease' appears the sequence '6f67b7d73c'; the short form for its SHA1 commit.
+In that, below '2.3.1.zip - 2.3.1 re- lease' appears the sequence '6f67b7d6f6' (it is an assumption); the short form for its SHA1 commit.
 Do click on it, and after, do click on 'Browse code' (up and right).
 In the list of files that appears, do click on file 'Makefile.PL' and write down the list of required and recommended Perl modules (those lines started by 'requires ...' and 'recommends ...', but not those lines started by 'text_requires ...') commons to all operative systems and those specific for Microsoft Windows (those lines under the condition '($OSNAME eq 'MSWin32')').
 This list of Perl modules should be the new value of the variable 'fusinv_agent_mod_dependences'.
-Like this list is different of that for 2.2.5 release (repeat the previous process for '2.2.5.zip - 2.2.5 release') you need change the value of the variable 'fusinv_agent_mod_dependences'.
+Like this list is different of that for 2.3.0 release (repeat the previous process for '2.3.0.zip - 2.3.0 release') you need change the value of the variable 'fusinv_agent_mod_dependences'.

-      -declare -r fusion_agent_mod_dependences='Compress::Zlib Digest::MD5
+      -declare -r fusion_agent_mod_dependences='Archive::Extract Crypt::DES
+       Compress::Zlib Digest::MD5 Digest::SHA File::Copy::Recursive
-       File::Which HTTP::Daemon IO::Socket::SSL LWP LWP::Protocol::https
+       File::Which HTTP::Daemon IO::Socket::SSL JSON LWP LWP::Protocol::https
+       Net::IP Net::NBName Net::SNMP Parse::EDID POE::Component::Client::Ping
-       Net::IP Text::Template UNIVERSAL::require Win32::Daemon Win32::Job
+       Socket::GetAddrInfo Text::Template UNIVERSAL::require URI::Escape
-       Win32::OLE Win32::TieRegistry XML::TreePP'
+       Win32::Daemon Win32::Job Win32::OLE Win32::TieRegistry XML::TreePP'
-      +declare -r fusinv_agent_mod_dependences='Compress::Zlib File::Which
+      +declare -r fusion_agent_mod_dependences='Archive::Extract Crypt::DES
+       Compress::Zlib Digest::MD5 Digest::SHA File::Copy::Recursive
-       HTTP::Daemon IO::Socket::SSL LWP LWP::Protocol::https Net::IP
+       File::Which HTTP::Daemon IO::Socket::SSL JSON LWP LWP::Protocol::https
+       Net::IP Net::NBName Net::SNMP Net::Write::Layer2 Parse::EDID
+       POE::Component::Client::Ping Socket::GetAddrInfo Text::Template
-       Text::Template UNIVERSAL::require Win32::Daemon Win32::Job Win32::OLE
+       UNIVERSAL::require URI::Escape Win32::Daemon Win32::Job Win32::OLE
        Win32::TieRegistry XML::TreePP'

             Note that they are only two lines.

-   In the case of FusionInventory-Agent-Task-Deploy v2.0.3 the list of the required and recommended Perl modules are the same that for v2.0.2, so there is not needed any additional change.

    As the list of modules for FusionInventory-Agent has changed, it is necessary to generate a new Strawberry Perl Portable Edition Package.

-            Note that this is a strange case and that is not totally necessary because the Digest:MD5 Perl module is integrated into Strawberry Perl Portable Edition since its version v5.12.1.

    You should start with a clean Strawberry Perl distribution too, so the recommended steps are: